Amir00334/Amir00334/README.md

 - 👋 Hi, I’m @Amir00334
-- 👀 I’m interested in ...v FrontEnd
+- 👀 I’m interested in ...v FrontEnd and backend
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...